De La Salle College (Toronto): Later history: "Oaklands"

 Located in Deer Park, an estate named "Oaklands" was once part of the Crown land that was deeded in 1798 to the Honourable John Elmsley.
-In 1858, John Macdonald — a successful dry goods merchant who would become the only Liberal appointee to the Senate by Canada's founding Prime Minister, Sir John A. Macdonald — acquired 35 acre of it from the Anglican Church and built what is at present the residence of the Brothers.
-This land ran up the east side of College Avenue (now Avenue Road) from what is today Cottingham Street to almost St. Clair Avenue.
+In 1858, John Macdonald — a dry goods merchant who would become the only Liberal appointee to the Senate by Canada's founding Prime Minister, Sir John A. Macdonald — acquired 35 acre of it from the Anglican Church and built what is at present the residence of the Brothers.
+This land ran up the east side of College Avenue (now Avenue Road) from what is today Cottingham Street to St. Clair Avenue.
 He named the property "Oaklands" due to the splendid abundance of oak trees in the area.

 Construction of Macdonald's mansion on the property at the crest of the hill, begun in 1860, was completed with a tower observatory that would provide him with a clear view of Lake Ontario some 5 kilometres to the south.
 Currently, the Oaklands mansion has been designated as a historical building by the City of Toronto, as an example of local Gothic Revival architecture.
 The property was purchased in 1905 by the family of Cyrus McCormick, whose farm implement business evolved to become International Harvester.
 The home was used by Mary Virginia McCormick, who was the eldest daughter of Cyrus McCormick.

 The Brothers of the Christian Schools bought 12 acre of the property in 1931 and turned it into a boys' school.
 Three benefactors (T. P. Phelan, Abe Orpen and Frank O'Connor) paid the interest on the property's CA$300,000 mortgage for three years to help establish the school.
 Brother Alfred was the guiding genius in acquiring the property and became the school's first Director/Principal.
 In its first year, the school was home to 270 students and had matriculation classes ranging from Grade 5 through to Grade 10.
 Ten years later, grades 1 through 4 were added.
 In 1970, the first 5 grades were phased out, leaving only Grades 6, 7 and 8 in addition to the full high school curriculum.